top of page

 Ph.D. in Individualized Interdisciplinary, degree expected December 2025

-• Disciplines of English, Educational Psychology, Sociology, and Human Development
+• Disciplines of Creative Writing, Educational Psychology, Sociology, and Human Development

 • Committee: Matthew Vollmer, MFA (Chair); Dr. Marcus Johnson (Co-chair); Dr. Katalin Parti; Dr. Kee Jeong Kim